Tips to cope with reawakened grief

 There's no time limit for grief, and anniversary reactions can leave you reeling.
 Still, the intensity of grief tends to lessen with time.

 If your grief gets worse over time instead of better or interferes with your ability to function in daily life, consult a grief counselor or other mental health provider.
-Unresolved or complicated grief can lead to depression and other mental health problems.
+Unresolved or complicated grief can lead to depression, other mental health problems and other medical conditions.
 With professional help, however, you can re-establish a sense of control and direction in your life — and return to the path toward healing.

 See more In-depth